adamharrison/nginx-xapian/README.md

 ## Quickstart

 Using nginx-xapian is really simple.
-In your nginx config add the following line:
+In your nginx config (usualy `/etc/nginx/nginx.conf`) add the following line outside all the blocks, near the top:

 	load_module <path_to_xapian_shared_object>;